 - 2 cups (400 g) packed brown sugar

 - 2 teaspoons ground cinnamon

-Preheat oven to 375°F. Prepare a 9x13 pan with baking spray or coating with butter.
+- Preheat oven to 375°F. Prepare a 9×13-inch pan with baking spray or coat with butter.